simon-ritchie/apysc/docstring_markdowns/apysc/_expression/event_handler_scope.md

 ## Module summary

-Implementations for the event handler's expression scope interfaces.
+This module is for the event handler's expression scope interfaces implementations.

 ## `_decrement_scope_count` function docstring